svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_fundamentals_and_extensions/index.md

 This call could potentially fail with a memory error (out of heap).
 In this case the stack is restored (the count and the `APPLICATION' continuation is pushed back onto the stack) and the `perform_gc` and `app_cont` flags are set.
-This means that after GC has been run and the following thing the evaluator does is call the continuation again and we should arrive at the exact same case, but now with some freed up heap.
+This means that after GC has been run the next thing the evaluator does is call the continuation again and we should arrive at the exact same case, but now with some freed up heap.

-If it executing the fundamental operation is successful, the arguments are removed from the stack and evaluation continues.
+If executing the fundamental operation is successful, the arguments are removed from the stack and evaluation continues.